-Method: Physics 131 is offered in a traditional lecture/lab format.
-It meets a total of 6 hours a week -3 hours of lecture and one 3-hour lab
+Method: Physics 141 is offered in a traditional lecture/lab format.
+It meets a total of 4 hours a week -4 hours of lecture.

-Content: Physics 131 will adhere to the following topics:
+Content: Physics 141 will adhere to the following topics:

-- Introduction to units of measurements, definitions of positions, displacement, velocity, and acceleration. - One dimensional kinematics, vectors and scalars. - Two or three dimensional kinematics, projectile motion and circular motion. - Newton's laws of motion, force and weight, applications of Newton's Second Law. - More applications of Newton's second law, static and sliding friction. - Work and energy, definition of power. - Conservation of mechanical energy. - Systems of particles, center of mass, velocity of center of mass, acceleration of center of mass and momentum.
+- Introduction to units of measurements, definitions of position, displacement, velocity, acceleration. - One dimensional kinematics, vectors and scalars. - Two or three dimensional kinematics, projectile motion and circular motion. - Newton's laws of motion, force and weight, applications of Newton's second law. - More applications of Newton's second law, static and sliding friction. - Work and energy, definition of power. - Conservation of mechanical energy. - Systems of particles, center of mass, velocity of center of mass, acceleration of center of mass and momentum.